Creature Feature: Chaparral Yucca

 If you venture into San Diego’s parks and wildlands this time of year, you’re likely to see what look like bright, white flames rising above the green scrub.

-Fittingly, this month's featured creature is sometimes called Our Lord's Candle.
+Fittingly, this month’s featured plant is sometimes called Our Lord’s Candle.
 Others call it Spanish Bayonet, because of its sharp, shin-dagger leaves.
-Scientists say Hesperoyucca whipplei, and the Kumeyaay know it as sha'aa.
-Its most common name is Chaparral Yucca.
+Scientists say Hesperoyucca whipplei, and the Kumeyaay know it as sha’aa.
+Its most common name, though, is Chaparral Yucca.

-When in bloom like they are now, these plants are a sight to behold.
-That flower stalk can reach over ten feet, bearing hundreds of large, white and purple flowers.
+When in bloom, Chaparral Yuccas are a sight to behold.
+Their flower stalks can reach over ten feet tall, bearing hundreds of large, white-and-purple flowers.
 The blue-grey rosette at the base is beautiful year-round, extremely drought-tolerant, and often survives wildfires.

-If your shins are feeling lucky, and you can get close enough to peer inside a yucca's flowers, you might find tiny, white Chaparral Yucca Moths. (yes, these plants have their own special moth!)
+If your shins are feeling lucky, and you get close enough to peer inside a yucca’s flowers, you might spot tiny, white Chaparral Yucca Moths.
+Yes — these plants have their own special moth!

-Finally, the ethnobotanical value of this plant cannot be overstated.
-Chaparral Yuccas have been used for thousands of years by generations of indigenous tribes across the southwest, including our local Kumeyaay peoples.
+The ethnobotanical value of this plant cannot be overstated.
+For thousands of years, indigenous tribes across the Southwest — including the Kumeyaay peoples — have relied on Chaparral Yuccas.

-Come see some yuccas (IRL) on my next Wildflower Walk, or find them from Torrey Pines to the Laguna Mountains and anywhere in between.
-In the meantime, you can learn more about Chaparral Yuccas from the San Diego Botanic Garden here.
+Come see these spectacular yuccas on my next Wildflower Walk — or find them from Torrey Pines to the Laguna Mountains and anywhere in between.